How to Sell on Pinterest in 2026 (Step-by-Step for Beginners)

 To get the most out of your business account on Pinterest, you need to optimize your profile for maximum engagement.

-Your profile should include an attractive profile picture, cover photo, and a brief bio about your business, as well as your online store to get access to analytics.
+Your profile should include an attractive profile picture, a cover photo, and a brief bio about your business and your online store to access analytics.

 Think of it like how you can connect your smartphone to your TV to show photos to all your family members or friends.
 Just like that, you can connect your Shopify store, where all your products are kept, to your Pinterest business account.